JNPRAutomate/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 # Building blocks role:

 ## Appformix:
-- Collects data from Junos devices (JTI native telemetry and SNMP) -Generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
+- Collects data from Junos devices (JTI native telemetry and SNMP)
+- Generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
 The JSON body provides the device name and other details

 ## SaltStack:
 - In addition to the Salt master, Salt Junos proxy minions are required (one process per Junos device is required)